 Imagine How the Individual Is Feeling

 Before someone reaches out to their friend whose loved one has an addiction, it’s helpful for them to think from their friend’s perspective.
-In all likelihood, their life feels chaotic and uncertain, and they’re scared for the wellbeing of their loved one.
+In all likelihood, their life feels chaotic and uncertain, and they’re scared for the well-being of their loved ones.
 While everyone in their life is discussing their children’s school plans or their spouses’ career goals or hobbies, they may feel isolated and grieve for what their loved one is missing out on.
 Imagining how they’re feeling can provide motivation to reach out when the impulse may be to convince oneself otherwise.

 Don’t Be an Expert